DJRLincs/SC-EAC-Screenshot-SplashScreen/ReadMe.md

 </p>

 # What the hell does this do?
 This script's objective is to substitute screenshots from your Star Citizen screenshots folder for your [EAC](https://www.easy.ac/) loading screen, and to substitute a different screenshot each time the script is executed.
-Presently, you must alter the script to specify the location of your folders, however this may change in the future.

 # History
 This was originally created in 2022 by thorax on [Reddit](https://www.reddit.com/r/starcitizen/comments/rkmz93/fyi_we_can_have_custom_splash_screens_now_until/).
 I was kingflashroseG on Reddit when this post was originally made.
 I later added comments and a lot more QOL for people who weren't as tech-savvy as he was.
 I then created the .bat files and have been using them on my own system for the past year.
 If Thorax ever finds it, I will happily give him contributor credit and ownership of this project.
 He still deserves credit as the project's original creator.